samiravelar/cloudrail-si-node-sdk/examples/unified-payment/README.md

 # Unified Payment example

-This is a simple example that shows how you can easily access different POI services with node.js using the [CloudRail Unified Payment API](https://cloudrail.com/integrations/interfaces/Payment;platformId=Nodejs).
+This is a simple example that shows how you can easily access different payment services with node.js using the [CloudRail Unified Payment API](https://cloudrail.com/integrations/interfaces/Payment;platformId=Nodejs).

 ## Prerequisites